Dr. Diane Reed, Chair

 School Building Leader and School District Leader Admission Requirements

 In addition to the materials and credentials outlined in the general admission requirements and the educational leadership admission requirements above, individuals applying for admission to the School Building and School District program must hold a master’s degree from an accredited institution with a minimum of 30 credits in an area that leads to permanent or professional teacher or pupil personnel services certification.

-For information regarding application and admission to the Master of Science in Education: School Building Leader and School District Leader program, please contact the Office of Graduate Admissions at (585) 385-8064 or by email at email@example.com.
+For information regarding application and admission to the Master of Science in Education: School Building Leader and School District Leader program, please contact the Office of Transfer and Graduate Admissions at (585) 385-8064 or by email at firstname.lastname@example.org.

 For specific information regarding the Master of Science in Education: School Building and School District Leader program, please contact Dr. Diane Reed at (585) 385-7250 or by email at email@example.com.